xenloops/linux_stuff/multi_boot.md

     11. Leave the chroot mode" `exit`
 11. Reboot, removing the USB stick when appropriate.

-This should bring you into the Grub menu, from which you should be able to select Linux or (if you must) Windows.
+This should bring you to the Grub menu, from which you should be able to select Linux or (if you must) Windows.

 ## If Windows is already installed
 (Coming soon)